 Intended outcome Success criteria To improve oral language skills and vocabulary among disadvantaged pupils Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
 Wellcomm impact data shows improved communication and language skills for children in EYFS and KS1.
 Our broad, balanced, challenging and enriched curriculum exposes children to new (tier 2 and tier 3) vocabulary.
 To improve reading attainment among disadvantaged pupils Phonics Screening Check scores for disadvantaged children is broadly in line with their peers.
 KS2 reading outcomes demonstrate improved outcomes for disadvantaged pupils.
 To improve retrieval of essential knowledge in the broader curriculum among disadvantaged pupils Observations and end of unit assessments indicate an increased retention of essential knowledge.
 Our curriculum clearly maps out the essential knowledge needed to increase children's understanding.
-This had led to an increase of pupils' retention of the 'sticky knowledge' and key vocabulary.
-This has been evidenced in books and pupil voice.
 To improve outcomes for disadvantaged pupils in Early Maths, which in the longer term will impact on KS1 outcomes and KS2 outcomes.
 Assessments indicate that maths attainment among disadvantaged pupils is improving and closer to that of non-disadvantaged pupils.
-Fundamental arithmetic and number skills are well developed for Pupil Premium children, and this has reduced the difference in data for Pupil Premium and Non-Pupil Premium.
+Fundamental arithmetic and number skills are well developed for Pupil Premium children and closer to that of non-disadvantaged pupils. % pupils reaching expected levels at EYFS, KS1 and KS2 improving over time.
 To improve the outcomes for disadvantaged children by understanding their barriers to learning and ensuring they are ready to learn.
 Teachers have a greater understanding of their pupils' needs to ensure they are met.
-Pupils have access to high quality teaching and targeted interventions (tier 1- and 5- minute box), where needed, to support them making progress.
-Additionally, the use of reports and Boxall has identified factors and barriers to learning, allowing the teacher to be fully aware of any previous or current factors.
+Pupils have access to high quality teaching and targeted interventions (tier 1- and 5-minute box), where needed, to support them making progress.